-NRA Families know that it's wise to prepare for the worst even as we hope for the best, and the year 2020 has shaped up to be one of "the worst" in a very, very long time.
-It's not over yet, either: National Oceanic and Atmospheric Administration (NOAA) is predicting that this will be an active hurricane season.
-By "active," they mean we can expect 13 to 19 cyclones severe enough to be named, six to 10 hurricanes and three to six major hurricanes.
+NRA Families know that it's wise to prepare for the worst even as we hope for the best.
+Hurricane season 2022 is predicted by NOAA to be an "above-normal" one, By "active," they mean we can expect 14 to 21 cyclones severe enough to be named and three to six major hurricanes.
 That's a lot of wind and water, and the season has only just begun.

 Here's what NOAA recommends your family should do right now: